jack-brind/flashcards/src/tips/javascript/scope.md

 - Function scope: Its lexical scope is the function where it is declared.
 - Block scope: Its lexical scope is the block {...} where it is declared.

+All data inside of a scope is private and encapsulated.

 ## Lexical scope

 Lexical scope (also known as static scope) means that the scope of a variable is determined by where it is declared in the source code, not by where or how it is accessed during runtime.